Using Edge to connect your data

 Writers

-To write with to OPC-UA, you can use a similar configuration as a writer:
+To write to OPC-UA, configure a writer:

 • type must be opc-ua